 The Mumps, Measles, and Rubella (MMR) vaccine is 97 percent effective.
 Between 400 and 500 people (mostly children) died from the disease annually prior to the availability of the MMR vaccine in 1963, although many more suffered blindness, deafness, brain swelling, permanent brain damage, and lung problems.
 Reported cases of other diseases, such as polio and mumps, also have been greatly reduced through vaccines.
 Given the documented success of vaccinations in the fight against certain contagious diseases, why is there any opposition?

 While the risks associated with measles is great, some parents believe that the risk from the vaccination is greater, such as potentially toxic additives and unanticipated side effects (such as the debunked theory that they cause autism).
 In addition to religious objections, some parents question their effectiveness, the motivation of pharmaceutical companies to sell vaccines, or whether these mandates violate individual rights.
-While these topics are beyond the scope of this article, they provide important context for the struggle over vaccination laws.
+While these topics are beyond the scope of this article, they provide important context for the contention over vaccination laws.

 U.S. Supreme Court and the Authority to Impose Vaccinations